pystardust/ytfzf/README.md

 <img src=.assets/ytfzf.gif width="100%">
 </p>

-## Table of content
+## Table of Contents

-_Those will bring you to were you need in the snap of a finger_
+_These links will take you where you want to go with the snap of a finger_

 - [`Usage instruction`](#Usage-Instructions)
 - [`Features`](#Features)